Glasgow Coma Scale: Adoption in clinical use

 The Glasgow Coma Scale was initially adopted by nursing staff in the Glasgow neurosurgical unit.
 Especially following a 1975 nursing publication, it was adopted by other medical centres.
 True widespread adoption of the GCS was attributed to two events in 1978.
 First, Tom Langfitt, a leading figure in neurological trauma, wrote an editorial in Journal of Neurosurgery strongly encouraging neurosurgical units to adopt the GCS score.
 Second, the GCS was included in the first version of Advanced Trauma Life Support (ATLS), which expanded the number of centres where staff were trained in performing the GCS.
+Currently, the GCS remains an important part of the xABCDE approach to evaluation of a trauma patient in the 11th (2025) edition of ATLS, with "D" standing for disability and is assessed using the GCS.

 Controversy

 The GCS has come under pressure from some researchers who take issue with the scale's poor inter-rater reliability and lack of prognostic utility.
-Although there is no agreed-upon alternative, newer scores such as the simplified motor scale and FOUR score have also been developed as improvements to the GCS.
+Additionally, there has been a call for alternatives to the GCS due to its several limitations: 1) all components are affected by sedation, 2) the verbal component is not testable in patients who are intubated, and 3) brainstem reflexes are not able to be assessed.
+Although there is no agreed-upon alternative, newer scores such as the Simplified Motor Scale and the Full Outline of Unresponsiveness Score (FOUR score) have also been developed as improvements to the GCS.
+The FOUR score was specifically created in such a way as to overcome the limitations of GCS.
+Importantly, like GCS, the FOUR score is not intended to be used alone in predicting patient outcomes.
 Although the inter-rater reliability of these newer scores has been slightly higher than that of the GCS, they have not yet gained consensus as replacements.
+Recent literature also suggests that the FOUR score may be especially advantageous in the intensive care unit (ICU) due to its potential ability to overcome the limitation of decreased patient responsiveness (for example when a patient is getting sedating medications).